Ria Formosa Natural Park: An Oasis of Biodiversity in the Algarve

 Bird Watching in Ria Formosa Natural Park

-Another essential factor of Ria Formosa Natural Park is that this area is a veritable paradise for all bird-watching lovers, as there are more than 200 bird species in this Park.
+Another essential factor of Ria Formosa Natural Park is that it is a veritable paradise for bird-watching enthusiasts, as it is home to more than 200 bird species.
 Containing lagoons, salt marshes, and barrier islands makes habitat choice perfect for various birds."

-From: Anonymous, 2005 Its extraordinary environmental setting of lagoons, marshlands, and islands of salt helps to create the ideal surroundings for birds of many species.
-This Park has been widely known for its importance of stopover concerning bird migration between Europe and Africa.
+Its extraordinary environmental setting of lagoons, marshlands, and islands of salt helps to create the ideal surroundings for birds of many species.
+This Park has been widely known for its importance as a stopover for bird migration between Europe and Africa.

 Prime Bird-Watching Locations

 Ludo and Quinta do Lago: These areas are known for dispersed salt plains and drought-season freshwater swimming pools favored by wading birds and raptors.
-This makes it possible for bird watchers to capture birds like flamingos, spoonbills, and avocets.
+This makes it possible for birdwatchers to capture birds such as flamingos, spoonbills, and avocets.
 With fresh and salt waters blending, it has a high food yield, especially for birds, turning the region into a bird paradise.

 • Ilha da Barreta (Deserta Island): Several acres of this island doot have inhabitants, enabling one to capture pristine scenes while watching birds.
 Of this coast, it is also home to shorebirds and seabirds.
-The tranquil location is also because the island is situated in a comparatively isolated area with limited direct human impact, as any visitor would know.
-It makes it a natural environment in which tosspots such as the Kentish plover and the little tern.
+The tranquil location is also due to the island's comparatively isolated area, with limited direct human impact, as any visitor would know.
+It creates a natural environment in which species such as the Kentish plover and the little tern thrive.

 • Ilha da Culatra: Yet another lovely area to explore.
 Culatra Island is famous for its fishing village and the several ecosystems where various birds nest.
 The salt marshes and the intertidal regions of the island are great for birding, as many species were observed during the survey, including the Eurasian oystercatcher and the black-winged stilt.